Renormalized Four Dimensional Quantum Yang-Mills Theory and Mass Gap: Yang-Mills Connections

 \subsection{Definitions, Existence and Uniqueness}

-A Yang-Mills connection is a connection in a principal fibre bundle over a (pseudo-)Riemannian manifold whose curvature satisfies the harmonicity condition i.e. the Yang-Mills equation. \begin{defi}[\textbf{Yang-Mills Connection}] Let $P$ be a principal $G$-fibre bundle over a pseudoriemannian $m$-dimensional manifold $(M,h)$, and let $V$ be the vector bundle associated with $P$ and $\mathbf{C}^K$, induced by the representation $\rho:G\rightarrow\text{GL}(\mathbf{C}^K)$.
-A connection on the principal fibre bundle $P$ is Lie-algebra $\mathcal{G}$ valued one form $A$ on $M$.
-It defines a connection $\nabla$ for the vector bundle $V$, i.e. an operator acting on the space of cross sections of $V$.
-The vector bundle connection $\nabla$ can be extended to an operator $d:\Gamma(\bigwedge^p(M)\bigotimes V)\rightarrow \Gamma(\bigwedge^{p+1}(M)\bigotimes V)$, by the formula
+A Yang-Mills connection is a connection in a principal fibre bundle over a (pseudo-)Riemannian manifold whose curvature satisfies the harmonicity condition, i.e. the Yang-Mills equation. \begin{defi}[\textbf{Yang-Mills Connection}] Let $P$ be a principal $G$-fibre bundle over a pseudoriemannian $m$-dimensional manifold $(M,h)$, and let $V$ be the vector bundle associated with $P$ and $\mathbf{R}^K$, induced by the representation $\rho:G\rightarrow\text{GL}(\mathbf{R}^K)$, where $K:=\dim(G)$.
+A connection on the principal fibre bundle $P$ is a Lie-algebra $\mathfrak{g}$ valued $1$-form $\omega$ on $P$, such that the following properties hold: \begin{enumerate} \item[(i)] Let $A\in\mathfrak{g}$ and $A^*$ the vector field on $P$ defined by